amanibrandweiner/Cognitive_Psychology_Course/README.md

 ###### 2021 | Christian A. Lukas, Bjoern Eskofier and Matthias Berking

 #### What was done? <br>
 The smarphone-based intervention MT-Phoenix (mentalis Phoenix) was tested in a randomized controlled pilot trial with 77 individuals with elevated depression scores (Patient Health Questionnaire-9 scores ≥5).
 This was designed to test the hypothesis if the program would both be responsive to patients and provide initial evidence of a reduction in depressive symptoms.
 Participants were either instructed to train for 14 days with MT-Phoenix or assigned to a waitlist as a control condition.
-Engagement with the intervention was measured through analyzing the usage data.
+Engagement with the intervention was measured through analyzing the usage data. <br>
 <br>

 ![image](https://user-images.githubusercontent.com/102897955/164520278-96982175-a5ad-493c-b40d-572f537cd8d3.png)
 ###### Fig. x: Dashboard of the used program mentalis Phoenix